jxtngx/vision-lab/README.md

 _Why use React and TypeScript instead of Plotly Dash, Streamlit, or Pynecone?_

-Simply put, Dash and Streamlit seem more focused on enterprise clients - making use difficult for lone engineers trying to go from -1 to 0 with regard to conveying technology via a visual interface.
+Dash and Streamlit seem more focused on enterprise clients with regard to design, hosting, and user management.

-Pynecone is promising given it compiles to NextJS - making project deployable to Vercel; however, it is simply too new to adopt.
+Pynecone is promising given it compiles to NextJS - making projects deployable to Vercel; however, it is simply too new to adopt.

 Learning and using TypeScript with React enables creating better frontends with tools like [material-ui](https://mui.com), MUI's [figma design kit](https://mui.com/store/items/figma-react/), and [d3js](https://d3js.org).
-We can learn from an applied approach, developing a single page web app as an [mvp](https://en.wikipedia.org/wiki/Minimum_viable_product)/[pre-alpha](https://en.wikipedia.org/wiki/Software_release_life_cycle).
+We can learn from an applied approach - staying somewhat high-level - by developing a single page web app as an [mvp](https://en.wikipedia.org/wiki/Minimum_viable_product)/[pre-alpha](https://en.wikipedia.org/wiki/Software_release_life_cycle), and using the learning resources mentioned in the next section.

 _Why NextJS and Supabase?_